-Stating your qualifications is key, and journey-sharing is crucial to making a personal connection.
+Stating your qualifications is key, and journey-sharing is crucial to making a connection.
 But too much of either will turn people off.
-Keep this part short and sweet, and remember that most of your attendees are patiently waiting for you to deliver on the promise.
+Keep this part short and sweet.
+Remember that most of your attendees are patiently waiting for you to deliver on the promise.

 So, in as few words as possible, make the case that your advice is worth taking.
 Then move on.

 Now we get to the goods.
 We often think “more is better,” and thus more information is more valuable.
 But we have to remember one thing: attendees can only use information they can comprehend and remember.

 That means stripping it down, using the 5 x 3 method outlined in Chapter 3.

 If you’re worried that 5 x 3 sounds like it’s not “enough,” remember this: your attendees don’t want information.
 They want a result.
 The fewer steps it takes to get there, the more confident they’ll be in your advice, because it’s more actionable.
 That’s sales-driving trust!